Catholic Activity: Put Christ Back in Christmas

-- If you drive a car, display the "Put Christ Back Into Christmas" auto stickers.
+- If you drive a car, display the "Keep Christ In Christmas" magnets or stickers.
 Who knows but that this tiny appeal may help to put Christ back into some lonely heart this Christmas?

 - Buy and send only Christmas greeting cards symbolizing the true meaning of Christmas (Nativity, etc.) to all friends, relatives, and business associates, regardless of whether they have any religious affiliations or not.
 Resolve not to send any other kind.
 The cards you send will reflect the sincerity of the sender by their beauty in both appearance and thought expressed.
 Keeping this resolve alone will be a big help in "Putting Christ Back Into Christmas" and into the hearts of men.

 - When doing your regular neighborhood shopping, perhaps you might casually suggest to your grocer, druggist, etc., that it would be very nice if he would consider including in his holiday displays the Nativity scene, or something akin to it.
 If you yourself are in business, try to include in your advertising and displays something to remind your patrons of the true meaning of Christmas.
 Encourage the use of package stickers with the Nativity scene and message.

 - In giving gifts, give them in the spirit of the Giver of Gifts whom we are honoring.
 Tuck in an offering of an extra prayer, Mass, some religious article, bookmark, etc. And in planning your gift list, why not include someone who is unable to reciprocate — someone who is ill, needy, the missions, etc.?